AnaOttavi/insiders_clustering/README.md

 # insiders_clustering
 Project from Data Science Community, mentoring by Meigarom Lopes.
-The objective is select customers to create a loyalty program called Insiders.
+The business problem is selecting customers to create a loyalty program called Insiders.
+Status: on going